 Can I test out the mattress and return it if it’s not right for me?

 Many online mattress companies offer free sleep trials that allow you to rest on the bed for up to 100 nights.
-If you decide the mattress is not supporting you correctly, they will issue a full refund or exchange, and arrange for the bed to be picked up.
+If you decide the mattress is not supporting you correctly, they will issue a full refund or exchange.
 With a free trial period, it is easy to make sure the mattress is right for you.

 Without proper rest, you may feel run-down, irritable, and groggy.
 Plus, lost hours of sleep can lead to slower cognitive function, poor decision making, and a compromised immune system.
 The first step toward a good night’s sleep is a comfortable and supportive mattress.
 As you shop, be sure to keep your personal preferences in mind, as well as your body type and sleep habits.
 A mattress suited to your needs will help you sleep soundly throughout the night and wake ready for the day.